The Ultimate Holiday Tipping Guide: Etiquette Experts Share Who to Tip and How Much

 Our quick holiday tipping guide helps gift-givers determine the appropriate way to thank everyone for their service—including babysitters and dog walkers—in a way that works for their budget and lifestyle.

-During the holiday season, some Americans consider giving a cash tip or "bonus" to people who provide exceptional year-round services, like a diligent mailman, hairdresser, or dog walker.
+This holiday season, 80% of American families plan to give cash tips or "bonuses" to people who provide exceptional year-round services, like a diligent mailman, hairdresser, or dog walker, according to Care.com’s 2019 Cost of Holidays Survey.
 If you truly appreciate the regular assistance provided by certain individuals in your life, consider expressing that gratitude with an end-of-year gift.
 While not required or even expected, the special thank-you can show service providers how much you appreciate their above-and-beyond performance.

 Jennifer Porter, an etiquette expert in Seattle, says the holidays are a wonderful time to express gratitude to important service people by demonstrating how well you know them.
 "It’s especially nice to give a gift that’s personalized based on your service partner's interests,” Porter says.
 "If a trip is planned, gift a book about the region; if a new grandchild has arrived, tickets to a fun family-focused event.
 Think outside the gift card and give experiences and items that show you listen and care.”